Because the Night: Weekly charts

+Year-end charts

 10,000 Maniacs version

 An acoustic version was recorded by 10,000 Maniacs in 1993 for MTV Unplugged, with a few lyrical alterations.
 The recording gained considerable radio airplay and reached No. 11 on the Billboard Hot 100.
 The cover reached the top 10 in Canada and Iceland, reaching No. 10 and No. 7, respectively.
 A live version with lead vocalist Mary Ramsey was also included on their 2016 album Playing Favorites.